 The ocean-going container shipping industry is both cyclical and volatile in terms of charter rates and profitability.
 According to Clarkson Research, containership charter rates peaked in 2005, with the Containership Timecharter Rate Index (a per TEU weighted average of 6-12 month time charter rates of Panamax and smaller vessels (1993=100)) reaching 172 points in March and April 2005, and generally stayed strong until the middle of 2008, when the effects of the economic crisis began to affect global container trade, driving the Containership Timecharter Rate Index to a 10-year low of 32 points in the period from November 2009 to January 2010.
-As of the end of December 2015, the Containership Timecharter Rate Index stood at 43 points.
+As of the end of December 2016, the Containership Timecharter Rate Index stood at 38 points.

 According to Clarkson Research, demand for containerships declined significantly, following the onset of the global economic downturn.
 After growing by just 4.0% in 2008, container trade contracted by 9.2% in 2009 before rebounding by 13.8% in 2010.
-While container trade grew by a CAGR of 5.3% per annum between 2010 and 2013 and is estimated to have risen by 5.4% in 2014 and a further 2.5% in 2015, such projections are subject to a wide range of risks.
-In 2015, worldwide trade volumes increased, but containership supply continued to exceed demand during the year as more large vessels were delivered.
-In addition, according to Clarkson Research, as of December 2015, the containership order-book represented 19% of the existing fleet capacity, 87% of which was for vessels with carrying capacity in excess of 8,000 TEU, both increasing the expected future supply of larger vessels and having a spillover effect on the market segment for smaller vessels.
+While container trade grew by a CAGR of 5.3% per annum between 2010 and 2013 and is estimated to have risen by 5.3% in 2014, a further 2.2% in 2015 and 3.4% in 2016, such projections are subject to a wide range of risks.
+In 2016, worldwide trade volumes increased, but containership supply continued to exceed demand during the year as more large vessels were delivered.
+However, substantial scrapping of over 600,000 TEU capacity reduced supply growth to just 1.2% in 2016.
+In addition, according to Clarkson Research, as of December 2016, the containership order-book represented 16.0% of the existing fleet capacity, 82.6% of which was for vessels with carrying capacity in excess of 8,000 TEU, both increasing the expected future supply of larger vessels and having a spillover effect on the market segment for smaller vessels.
 An oversupply in the containership market may negatively affect time charter rates for both short- and long-term periods as well as box freight rates charged by liner companies to shippers.

 Freight rates have become more volatile since the downturn in 2009 and, despite some short-term improvements, freight rates have remained under pressure.
-Starting from the second half of 2014, liner companies, to which we seek to charter our containerships, have benefited from the recent collapse in the price of oil.
+Starting from the second half of 2014, liner companies, to which we seek to charter our containerships, have benefited from the recent low price of oil.
 Relatively weak trade growth coupled with the on-going delivery of high capacity containerships has placed significant pressure on certain trade routes as well.
 The continuation of such low freight rates or any further declines in freight rates, coupled with a sudden increase in oil price, would negatively affect liner companies and could lower prevailing charter rates.
 Weak or volatile conditions in the containership sector may affect our ability to generate cash flows and maintain liquidity, as well as adversely affect our ability to obtain financing.